 But tt's too easy to try to shuffle along and put the blame on the victim; while the victim in turn continues to duck and dodge the issue; and the slave traders' progeny continues to profit from our misery.

 I, for one am tired of hearing this.
 Read Tom Burrell's Brainwashed.
 That might clarify the amount of propaganda we are subjected to on an ongoing basis.
-Read Joy Degruy Leary's Post Traumatic Slave Syndrome; how about from **Slavery to Freedom by John Hope Franklin, and Up From Slavery by Lerone Bennet?
+Read Joy Degruy's Post Traumatic Slave Syndrome; how about from **Slavery to Freedom by John Hope Franklin, and Up From Slavery by Lerone Bennet?
 Study J.A.
 Rogers "World's Great Men of Color," WEB duBois (anything and everything he writes is golden); Mis-Education of the Negro by Carter G. Woodson.
+Better yet, read "The Philosophies and Opinions of Marcus Garvey," the original by Marcus Garvey (not the watered down version).
 We need to re-educate ourselves.
 We need to stop allowing them to slide out from under their very real culpability, past and present, that still pervades this country.

-I don't ever remember there being any signs, placards, books or ads written by Africans in any African language or dialect inviting whites in to come to Africa and buy human Black slaves to take back to America or England to torture, rape, castrate, and hang.
-Don't remember there ever being any such friendship between the chiefs and the white maurauders -- the chiefs were as likely to be killed as the people they ruled.
+I don't ever remember there being any signs, placards, books or ads written by Africans in any African language or dialect inviting whites in to come to Africa and buy human Black slaves to take back to America or England to torture, rape, castrate, and hang; do you?
+I don't remember there ever being any such friendship between the chiefs and the white maurauders -- the chiefs were as likely to be killed as the people they ruled.
 Don't remember there ever been any floor plans designed by Africans whereby they diagrammed how to lay their people end to end on top of each other so that more of them could fit in the vessel, so in case one of them didn't make it, they could be thrown overboard and still have enough cargo to realize a profit.
+Do you?
 If you come across any documentation of the sort, I would certainly like to see it.
+The slave trade may have used hapless African tribesmen to help do their dirty work, but it was totally and soley initiated and implemented by whites.

 There is a healing needed.
 We have to do it from the inside out.
 Of course we deserve reparations.
 We deserve apologies.
 We deserve all of that and more.
 But we also have to look at the fact that as a result of the horrors we've endured, we've been the subject of our own self-hatred.
 As such, we have to forgive ourselves and each other and begin to work together to heal ourselves.